Who can use Marshall Academic Resources?

-Core Review Sessions are most helpful if you participate regularly beginning early in the semester.
+Core Review Sessions are most helpful if you participate regularly, beginning early in the semester.
 Please do not wait to attend until right before an exam!

 What is "Cracking the Core"?

 Cracking the Core is a workshop recommended by faculty and designed by Peer Academic Leaders to review essential math concepts and best practices necessary for success in ECON 351x (Microeconomics for Business) and BUAD 310 (Business Statistics).
-This event occurs once per year, typically in the fall semester during the second week of classes.

 You should bring a pencil and paper to this session for full participation purposes.
 You do not need to RSVP, but seating is on a first-come, first-served basis.
 For Fall 2020, Cracking the Core will be a workshop recording.

 What kind of assistance is available?

 Core Review Sessions are offered in a group format and are designed to review and discuss content covered in the previous week and/or the current week.
 Sessions are on a drop-in basis between the hours offered.
 You do not need to make an appointment, but you do need to check in for each session.
 For Fall 2020, all Core Review Sessions will be via Zoom.